birsoyo/conan-visualstudio/README.md

 * Create a conanfile.txt next to where your solution file is.
 * Rebuild your solution.
 * Close solution and reopen it.
 (VS 2017 might require a restart).
-* There should be a [Conan Dependencies](images/conan-property-pages.png) section in project dependecies.
+* There should be a [Conan Dependencies](images/conan-property-pages.png) section in project properties.